 In addition to the ski lifts, Cortina also offers many ski schools, with qualified instructors for every level, from the beginner to the most experienced and trained customers.
 In addition to ski instructors, there are also several rentals where you can rent your equipment, if you need it.

 If you need more detailed information, about the ski slopes or the ski lifts, we suggest you contact the Info point in Corso Italia.
-In addition to being qualified and professional, they also have a handy map of the ski facilities, which you can also see clicking here.
+In addition to being qualified and professional, they also have a handy map of the ski facilities, which you can also see by clicking here.

 Cross-country skiing is a very pleasant and rewarding sport, with several positive sides.
 First of all, it is a discipline that allows you to use all the muscles in your body.
 Secondly, it is practiced by fewer people than downhill skiing, so probably the trails will be less crowded during the peak season.
 Thirdly, it's a sport that gives you more contact with nature and allows you to practice sport in a more sustainable way, without the need for ski lifts.
 As a last thing it's also more accessible, as the costs, compared to other winter disciplines, are certainly lower.

 If you want to start this discipline from zero, it is a good idea to contact an instructor.
-The coaches of the cross-country ski school can be reached at their official website or the Fiames Sport Nordic Center, the hub of Cross-country skiing in Cortina.
+The coaches of the cross-country ski school can be reached at their official website or at the Fiames Sport Nordic Center, the hub of Cross-country skiing in Cortina.

 To be practiced ski mountaineering requires a fair amount of training, as well as some experience of descending on fresh snow.
 If you decide to approach this discipline, we recommend you to start very calmly and then gradually increase the length and difficulty of the trails.

-In Cortina it is easy to find a place where you can practice Ski mountaineering.
+In Cortina it's easy to find a place where you can practice Ski mountaineering.
 If you don't want to take the most impervious and wild trails, many mountain lodges such as Malga Federa, Rifugio Dibona or Rifugio Mietres are equipped with dedicated trails for the ascent with climbing skins.
 If you want to know more about these trails, we invite you to read our page about the winter excursions in Cortina d'Ampezzo, where we deeply describe each one of these routes.

 Later it started to be more and more tolerated.
 With the arrival of the snowboard instructors, the affirmation of the soft boards and the diffusion that snowboarding has today, these disagreements are memories of the past.

 Snowboarding is practiced on the same slopes as downhill skiing, so much of what is written in the chapter of Downhill skiing also applies to this discipline.

-Unfortunately, in Cortina, there are still no specific trails for snowboarding, although some ski resorts have tried to organize something in recent years, the thing has never consolidated into a definitive track dedicated only to the snowboards.
+Unfortunately, in Cortina, there are still no specific trails for snowboarding, although some ski resorts have tried to organize something in recent years, the thing has never consolidated into a definitive trail dedicated only to the snowboarders.